 Skip to main content

 Fused UDFs are flexible, but callers and shared links should be treated with the same care as any public API.
-The sections below cover secrets, parameters, SQL, paths, Canvas access, and optional passcodes.
+The sections below cover secrets, parameters, SQL, paths, and optional canvas passcodes.
+For public vs team-only sharing, session tokens, and HTTPS access rules, see Securing shared tokens.

 Never put passwords or API keys in UDF source.
 Add them in secrets management, then read them at runtime (for Snowflake, set names like SNOWFLAKE_USER and SNOWFLAKE_PASSWORD there—see Databases).